-Royalty payments-The Company is required to pay per unit royalties to wireless essential patent holders and other providers of integrated technologies on mobile devices delivered, which, in aggregate, amount to less than 5% of net revenues associated with each unit and expire in2021 and 2023.
-Royalty expense for the three and six months ended June 30, 2021, and 2020 was \$483 and \$843, respectively and \$845 and \$1,194, respectively.
+Royalty payments- The Company is required to pay per unit royalties to wireless essential patent holders and other providers of integrated technologies on mobile devices delivered, which, in aggregate, amount to less than 5% of net revenues associated with each unit and expire in2021 and 2026.
+Royalty expense for the three months ended September 30, 2021, and 2020 was \$524 and \$470, respectively.
+Royalty expense for the nine months endedSeptember 30, 2021, and 2020 was \$1,369 and \$1,664, respectively.
 The Company may be required to pay additional royalties to additional patent holder and technology providers on future products.

 Securities litigation-On September 20, 2019, a purported Sonim stockholder who allegedly purchased stock registered in Sonim's initial public offering ("IPO") filed a putative class action complaint in the Superior Court of the State of California, County of San Mateo, captioned Pearson v.
 Sonim Technologies, Inc., et al., Case No. 19CIV05564, on behalf of himself and others who purchased shares of Sonim registered in the IPO (the "Pearson Action").
-On October 4 and 16, 2019, two additional purported class action complaints substantially similar to the Pearson Action were filed on behalf of different plaintiffs yet the same putative class of Sonim stockholders, in the same court as the Pearson Action (the "33 Act State Court Actions").
+On October 4 and 16, 2019, two additional purported class action complaints substantially similar to the Pearson Action were filed on behalf of different plaintiffs yet the same putative class of Sonim stockholders, in the same court as the Pearson Action (the "'33 Act State Court Actions").
 The defendants asked the Superior court to dismiss the "33 Act State Court Actions based on the provision in the Company's Amended and Restated Certificate of Incorporation requiring stockholders to file and litigate in federal court any claims under the Securities Act of 1933.
-On December 7, 2020, the Superior Court entered an order granting defendants' motion to dismiss.
-On October 7, 2019, a substantially similar putative class action lawsuit was filed in the United States District Court for the Northern District of California (the "'33 Act Federal Action").
-All four complaints allege violations of the Securities Act of 1933 by Sonim and certain of its current and former officers and directors for, among other things, alleged false or misleading statements and omissions in the registration statement issued in connection with the IPO, relating primarily to an alleged failure to disclose software defects in Sonim's phones.
+On December 7, 2020, the Superior Court for the Northern District of California (the "'33 Act Federal Action").
+All four complaints allege violations of the Securities Act of 1933 by Sonim and certain of its current and former officers and directors for, among other things, alleged false or misleading statements and omissions in the registration statement issued in connection with the IPO, relating primarily to an alleged failure to disclose software defects in Sonim's phones and alleged misstatements about performance characteristics of Sonim's phones.
 In July 2020, the Company entered into an agreement with the Lead Plaintiff in the '33 Act Federal Action to settle that case on a class wide basis for \$2.0 million.
 As a result, the Company has paid out the \$2.0 million settlement as of December 31, 2020.
-On March 5, 2021, the court presiding over the '33 Act Federal Action to settle that the settlement.
+On March 5, 2021, the court presiding over the '33 Act Federal Action granted final approval of the settlement.

-Securities and Exchange Commission Formal Order of Private Investigation: In March 2020, the Company received a voluntary document request from the SEC San Francisco Regional office, and in August 2020, the Company was informed that the SEC Staff was conducting a formal investigation.
-The SEC's investigation is ongoing.
-The Company has been cooperating with the SEC in the matter.
-The Company is unable to predict the likely outcome of the investigation or determine its potential impact, if any, on the Company.
+Securities and Exchange Commission Formal Order of Private Investigation: In March 2020, the Company received a voluntary document request from the SEC San Francisco Regional office, and in August 2020, the Company was informed that the SEC Staff was conducting a formal investigation into events that occurred in 2018-2019.
+The Company has been cooperating in the SEC's ongoing investigation.
+In October 2021, the Company and the SEC Staff began discussions regarding a potential resolution of the investigation, Those discussions are ongoing.
+The Company is unable to predict the likely outcome of the investigation, including whether it can be resolved through settlement negotiations, or determine its potential impact, if any, on the Company.